tomhirst/luckybuy-evm/README.md

 - `setFlatFee(uint256 flatFee_)`: Sets the flat fee amount
 - `setProtocolFee(uint256 protocolFee_)`: Sets the protocol fee percentage (in basis points)
+- `setBulkCommitFee(uint256 bulkCommitFee_)`: Sets the bulk commit fee percentage (in basis points)
+- `setMaxBulkSize(uint256 maxBulkSize_)`: Sets the maximum number of commits allowed in a single bulk operation

 The protocol fee is limited to a maximum of 100% (10000 basis points).
+The bulk commit fee is applied in addition to the protocol fee for bulk operations.

 ## Deployment